james-cranley/slurmtools/README.md

 * **Logging**:

   * Each job’s logs are placed in a `logs/<job-name>/` directory by default.
+  * Each in non-array mode, each individual command (line from commands text file) has its own stderr and stdout.
+  * For future reference/debugging, the commands file and script file are kept in the logs diretory.
 * **Email notification**:

   * Only included if `MY_CAM_EMAIL` is set.